What to expect when hiring a Newborn Care Specialist

 This is going to vary depending on where you live.
 As a general rule, a Newborn Care Specialist tends to be more expensive than a regular day nanny, about 25-30% more in most markets.

-Rates around the US tend to be between $25-$55 per hour, with some anomaly markets, such as the San Francisco Bay Area seeing as high as $65-$75 per hour.
+Rates around the US tend to be between $25-$65 per hour, with some anomaly markets, such as the San Francisco Bay Area, seeing as high as $75-$80 per hour.
 These rates, even within the same market, are highly variable based on the background of the NCS and the demand for their services.

 Is a Newborn Care Specialist the same as a night nurse?
-The term Night Nurse feels very familiar to some,…Read More
+The term Night Nurse feels very familiar to some, but it is an outdated term, and in most states it is in fact illegal to refer to yourself as a nurse unless you are an RN, LPN or LVN.
+The correct term to use…Read More